younagendra/Fitin/README.md

 # RevealEffectSample

-This project demonstrates the use DecoView, Reveal Effect, and TickerView.
+This project demonstrates the use of DecoView, Reveal Effect, and TickerView.

 You can watch the demo here.